-We’ve had past and present clients in Tennessee.
-When working with them, we need to be sure to keep track of their home state’s rules and regulations just like we would any other state.
-If you’ve read any of our other blog posts detailing the rules of the states, you already know many of the law marketing rules in Tennessee.
+When working with our clients in Tennessee, we need to keep track of their home state’s rules and regulations just like we would for any other state.
+If you’ve checked out our previous posts on state-specific guidelines, you’re likely familiar with many of Tennessee’s law marketing rules.

 Tennessee’s General Law Marketing Rules